0nix/ggj21/twine/ending8.md

 -CLUNK-

 The world swims in a dance of pain and relief.
 You can't really see anymore.
 Everything is so dark.
-But you can hear Oskar Sessler continue to laugh and laugh and laugh.
+But you can hear Oskar Sessler continue to laugh.
 -CLUNK-

+And laugh.

+-CLUNK-

+And laugh.

+-CLUNK-

 You can't see anything anymore.
-And Sessler's mirth starts to drift away.
+And Sessler's mirthful face starts to drift away.
 You start to loose yourself everywhere.

--CLUNK-

 The world is dark.
 And every sound is diluted in a sea of pleasant waves crashing against the void.

 -CLUNK-

--CLUNK-

--CLUNK-
+...

+...

+...

-Finally, darkness.
+Finally, silence.